The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 No ghosts here

-This cross was on the church floor for the longest time and the ghost was never seen again.
-The ghosts who are forced into the floor or ground can't reemerge, but in the same spot, they sank.
+This cross was on the church floor for the longest time, and the ghost was never seen again.
+The ghosts who are forced into the floor or ground can't reemerge, but in the same spot where they sank.

-The other ghost went berserk and played havoc on the farm that night and the following nights so the farmer had to flee his farm.
+The other ghost went berserk and wreaked havoc on the farm that night and the following nights, so the farmer fled.

 By the beautiful waterfall at the end of our hike in Nauthúsagil

-To reach Nauthúsagil drive east on ring-road 1 for approx. 120, then turn left onto Route 249, pass Seljalandsfoss and Gljúfrabúi waterfalls and drive along that road for a while.
+To reach Nauthúsagil, drive east on Ring Road 1 for approximately 120 km, then turn left onto Route 249, pass Seljalandsfoss and Gljúfrabúi waterfalls, and drive along that road for a while.

 The road becomes a gravel road and changes into F-249, meaning a mountain road, but the rivers to cross are further on in the direction of Þórsmörk.
-It is quite ok to drive to Nauthúsagil in a 2WD for the first part of the road F-249 in the summertime, but don't go any further.
+It is quite okay to drive a 2WD to Nauthúsagil on the first part of the F-249 road in the summertime, but don't go any further.

-I often get the question if it is really ok to drive to Nauthúsagil in a 2WD in the summertime, even though this is an F-road - if you are uncertain then you can always check out the roads on Google maps before you go on your trip.
+I often get asked whether it is really ok to drive to Nauthúsagil in a 2WD in the summertime, even though this is an F-road.
+If you are uncertain, then you can always check out the roads on Google Maps before you go on your trip.

-Turn right for Nauthúsagil onto another gravel road and drive the short distance up to a couple of parking places or leave your car by the end of the road and hike to the ravine.
+Turn right for Nauthúsagil onto another gravel road and drive the short distance to a couple of parking places, or leave your car at the end of the road and hike to the ravine.

 You can also join the guided tour Thorsmork Valley | Super Jeep Day Tour, where Nauthúsagil, the magnificent Stakkholtsgjá canyon, and Þórsmörk valley are visited on a day tour.